pfmc-assessments/shortspine_thornyhead_2023/doc/_main.md

 The foreign fishery off of the West Coast is estimated to have caught approximately 7,400 mt of shortspine thornyhead during the 11 year period from 1966-1976 [@rogers_species_2003], which is on the order of the estimate of domestic catch (~8,600 mt) during that same period.

 **Management measures** have contributed to a decline in coastwide landings from an estimated peak of 4,815 mt in 1989 to between 1,000 and 2,000 mt per year from 1995 through 1998.
 Landings fell below 1,000 mt per year from 1999 through 2006, then rose to 1,531 in 2009 and have declined since **(Table X)**.

+In 2011, the west coast trawl fishery was rationalized, with the introduction of the Individual Fishing Quota (IFQ) Program.
+In order to provide more flexibility for fishers on the west coast, NOAA Fisheries implemented the West Coast Groundfish Trawl Fishery Catch Share Program, which allows for the division of catch allocated to the trawl fishery into shares controlled by individuals or cooperatives [@catchshare].
+All vessels that participate in the IFQ program are required to have 100% observer coverage at all times the vessels are at sea.[@catchshare]

 ## Summary of Management History and Performance
 Beginning in 1989, both thornyhead species were managed as part of a \gls{dts}.
 In 1991, the \gls{pfmc} adopted separate \gls{abc} levels for thornyheads and catch limits were imposed on the thornyhead complex. \gls{hg} were instituted in 1992 along with an increase in the minimum mesh size for bottom trawl fisheries.
 In 1995 separate landing limits were placed on shortspine and longspine thornyheads and trip limits became more restrictive.
 Trip limits (predominantly 2-month limits on cumulative vessel landings) have often been adjusted during the year since 1995 in order to not exceed the \gls{hg} or \gls{oy}.
 At first, the HG for shortspine thornyhead was set higher than the \gls{abc} (1,500 vs. 1,000 mt in 1995-1997) in order to allow a greater catch of longspine thornyhead, which was considered relatively undepleted.
 In 1999 the \gls{oy} was set at less than 1,000 mt and remained close to that level through 2006.
 As a result of the 2005 shortspine assessment, catch limits increased to about 2,000 mt per year and have remained near that level **to the present.**